9 min read

 None of this means the machine solves the case.

-It means the machine does more of the first-pass cognitive labor, while the human spends more time on what humans are actually good at: skepticism, contextual judgment, ethical restraint, and deciding what is strong enough to stand up in court.
+It means the machine does more of the first-pass cognitive labor, while the human spends more time on what humans are actually good at: skepticism, contextual judgment, ethical restraint, deciding what stands up in court.

 Less time retrieving.
 Less time scrubbing.
 Less time guessing where to start.

 More time verifying.
 More time challenging the machine.
-More time answering the only question that really matters:
+More time answering the only question that matters:

 What actually happened?

 The starting point is narrow: AI-assisted triage for multicam critical incidents.
 The destination is an evidence platform that reasons.
-The gap between those two is where the most important product work in public safety will happen over the next five years.
+The gap between them is where the most important product work in public safety happens over the next five years.

 Building something meaningful?